pnkraemer/diffeqzoo/docs/source/dev_documentation/design_choices.md

 # Internal design choices

-`odezoo` is a database of ODE problems.
+`diffeqzoo` is a database of ODE problems.
 As such, the following principles apply to the source:

 It must be compatible with all numpy/jax-based ODE solvers.